ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 not a media problem.

 **What it deliberately does not claim.** Not the cause, and specifically not the state of the repair loop around the freeze.
-Keyframes requested far faster than any healthy stream needs (`keyframe-storm`) and keyframes requested repeatedly with none arriving (`video-recovery-failed`) are different questions with a different audience — an SFU operator rather than a user-facing indicator — and both live in Pipeline Disruption, each deriving its own condition from the same raw counters rather than from this detector's verdict.
+Keyframes requested repeatedly with none arriving (`video-recovery-failed`) is a different question with a different audience — an SFU operator rather than a user-facing indicator — and it lives in Pipeline Disruption, deriving its own condition from the same raw counters rather than from this detector's verdict.

 ## Audio — clarity